label-sleuth/label-sleuth/README.md

     e.g. *{"labels": [1, 0], "gradients": [[0.24, -0.39, -0.66, 0.25], [0.14, 0.29, -0.26, 0.16]]}*

 2. Specify a new ModelType in `ModelTypes`
-3. Return the newly implemented TrainAndInferAPI in `TrainAndInferFactory`
+3. Return the newly implemented ModelAPI in `ModelFactory`
 4. The system assumes that active learning strategies that require special inference outputs (e.g. text embeddings) are not supported by your new model.
 If your model does support this, add it to the appropriate category in `get_compatible_models` in `strategies.py`